steventhorne/legendmud_tintin/README.md

 The combat module has some general purpose aliases and actions for use in combat.
 More specific aliases and actions may be found in classes.

+The combat module includes an auto-flee trigger that will automatically send additional flee attempts if you fail a flee.
+To disable this, update the `auto_flee` option in `user.config`.

 ### Combat Aliases
 |Alias|Description|Usage|
 |:----|:----------|:----|